chaoyuim/OCI-2023-Associate/README.md

 # OCI-2023-Associate

-:raising_hand: This is a study notes of the Oracle Cloud 2023 Associate Cloud Infrastructure Architect :sleepy:
+:raising_hand: This is a study note of the Oracle Cloud 2023 Associate Cloud Infrastructure Architect :sleepy:

 - [IAM - Identity & Access Mangement]()
 - [NetWork]()